20 Participants Needed

 The trial requires that you do not take certain medications, such as anti-hypertensive drugs, statins, beta blockers, anti-coagulants, and others listed in the exclusion criteria.
 If you are on any of these medications, you may need to stop taking them to participate.

-Is passive heating generally safe for humans?
+What prior data suggests that passive heating is safe for humans?

 This trial is for older adults interested in improving their blood vessel function, which can help prevent heart disease.
 Participants should be able to undergo passive heating sessions.
 Specific eligibility details are not provided, so it's best to contact the study team for more information.